Guide T4002 and Form T2125 for self-employed taxes

 Part 4: Net income (or loss) before adjustment

-Part 4 also explains that you can use input tax credits for GST and HST if applicable.
-If you are claiming motor vehicle expenses, this section outlines which records you must keep.
+You can also claim input tax credits for GST and HST if applicable.
+If you're claiming motor vehicle expenses, this section outlines which records you must keep.

 Part 5: Your net income (or loss)